oreilp11/cs7ns1-project3/README.md

 #### Wind Turbine to Satellite

 Wind turbines generate status updates and send them to the nearest satellite using HTTP GET requests.
-The headers include custom Bobb headers for protocol information.
+The headers include information such as:
+- Group ID
+- Destination IP
+- Destination Port

 #### Satellite to Ground Station